lucasfurno/docs_en/first-steps/index.md

 ---

-To continue learning about Azion products, consult the navigation menu on the left hand side and in the header, or perform a search using the keywords on the [Azion for Developers]({% tl documentation %})home page.
+To continue learning about Azion's products, check our [documentation](https://www.azion.com/en/documentation/) or search using the keywords in the Search field at the top of the page.

+### 6. Keeping your account after the trial period{#keep-your-account}

+To avoid interruption of your services after the trial period, follow the steps below:

+1. Access your account and click on the hyperlink [*right here*](https://manager.azion.com/account/1017/payment_method/add/) on the green strip at the top of the page.
+2. The Billing screen will be displayed for you to enter your credit card information for billing.
+3. Click the *Save* button to save your billing details and continue having access to our products!

+Take the journey with us and enjoy the benefits of our products by hiring the plan that best suits your company's needs.
+We are honored to be part of your success story.

+Count on Azion!

 ---